-8. Establish clear visual guidelines
+8. Establish clear visual content guidelines

-Last but by no means least, it’s essential to work to visual content guidelines.
+Last but by no means least, it’s essential to work to content guidelines.
 This applies to all sectors, but especially for finance companies, where brand control and consistency is crucial in maintaining customer trust.

-Having a set of visual guidelines is also helpful for internal brand teams and agencies alike, making the content creation process simpler, faster and more likely to comply with brand and legal standards.
+Having a set of content guidelines is also helpful for internal brand teams and agencies alike, making the content creation process simpler, faster and more likely to comply with brand and legal standards.
 Plus, it ensures that all of your content hangs together effectively, wherever it’s published.

 Example: Money Advice Service infographic guidelines

 Content guidelines should include advice on typography, responsive grids, hybrid content and the style and labeling of data.
 All these ensure designers have the flexibility to visualize information on a wide range of topics, while keeping the same look and feel.

 Key takeaways for your finance content marketing strategy

 Ultimately, all content marketers put the customer right at the centre of their decision-making process.
 This frame of mind applies equally, if not more so, to content marketers in the finance industry, due to the high level of trust needed to form relationships.
 With these tips, you can create awesome content marketing for your business and convert and retain more customers, efficiently.